Sarcófago: Rivalry with Sepultura

 An oft-cited aspect of Sarcófago's history is their long-lasting feud with Sepultura.
 Although former Sepultura drummer Igor Cavalera eventually dismissed the entire affair as "child's play", the music press fuelled their bitter rivalry for many years.
 Their conflict partially contributed to Sarcofágo's fame as the perennial "black sheep" of Brazilian heavy metal.

 Tensions started after Lamounier parted ways with Sepultura, which led to a temporarily awkward situation.
 In Minelli's assessment, "everybody had forgotten it" until two years later, when D.D.
 Crazy smashed a bottle over Andreas Kisser's head, who had been recently recruited as Sepultura's new lead guitarist.
 Kisser was being "too much of a douchebag".
 Sílvio "Bibica" Gomes, Sepultura roadie and co-author of the band's Toda a História biography, was one of the prime instigators of that fight.

 During an interview from The Worst era, Lamounier was asked to comment on Sepultura's well-publicized break-up, when Max Cavalera left the band in January 1997.
 Lamounier declared he was not surprised that things turned out the way they did as, in his words, "with what I knew of them, I think it's quite normal that one brother should betray another in that family, they don't measure the consequences to get what they want.
 So, a brother backstabbing the other, deceiving their mother, cheating a friend...
 For money, I'll bet they're capable of anything."

-Annoyed by Lamounier meddling in "private family business", Max Cavalera's answer came through "Bumbklaatt", a song on Soulfly's debut album.
+Cavelera responded to Lamounier with the song "Bumbklaatt", a track that was included on Soulfly's debut album.

-Max explained that, in Jamaican patois, "Bumbklatt" means "blood clot" and it is also "a big insult...
-It means motherfucker or a piece of shit in Jamaica".

 The animosity between the two groups eventually reached another major Brazilian band, crossover thrash act Ratos de Porão.
 The band got involved in the affair after a 1987 Belo Horizonte gig, when a portion of the audience kept jeering at the band.
 One version of that story states that Lamounier and Ratos de Porão singer João Gordo were antagonizing each other during the show.
 Another one tells that when Gordo asked Sepultura frontman Max Cavalera who was "gobbing" at his band, Max accused Sarcófago.

 Tensions flared up once again five years later when Sarcófago, instead of Ratos de Porão, were picked up to be the opening band of Dirty Rotten Imbeciles' first Brazilian shows.
 Ratos de Porão and friends from São Paulo thrash metal group Korzus invaded Sarcófago's backstage area; João Gordo then proceeded to sucker-punch Lamounier while he was lying drunk on the floor, and Gordo's friends attacked the rest with motorcycle chains.
 A massive brawl ensued, with a member of Dirty Rotten Imbeciles' road crew getting his arm broken.